Turkish Food in London

 Turkish Cypriots (1950s-1970s)

 The first significant wave came from Cyprus, then a British colony.
 Turkish Cypriots, many with British passports, came seeking work.
-The intercommunal violence of the 1960s and the 1974 partition accelerated migration.

 Mainland Turks (1980s-1990s)